corrode/corrode.github.io/content/drafts/async.md

 single-threaded by default can help improve Rust's async story.

 ## Async vs Threads

+No matter the runtime, we end up doing part of the Kernel's job in user space.
+Modern operating systems come with highly optimized schedulers that are designed to run many tasks in parallel and support async I/O through [io_uring](https://lwn.net/Articles/776703/) and [splice](https://github.com/mre/fcat).
+We should make better use of these capabilities.

 The main alternative to async Rust is &mdash; you guessed it &mdash; using [threads](https://doc.rust-lang.org/std/thread/).